keybase/go-updater/README.md

 ### Packages

+The main package is the updater core, there are other support packages:

 - command: Executes a command with a timeout
 - keybase: Keybase specific behavior for updates
 - osx: Presents UI for OS X